Drayton 2020 Neighbourhood Plan – Jan/Feb 2018 Update

 - Village Hall.
 Discussions have now started about the plans for the village hall refurbishment

 - School/Pre-School.
 The school’s extra new classroom is now built and open.
 The Pre-School is planned to be re-built and re-located on the school site in 2018-19-20

-- Barrow Road/Walnut Meadow (73 houses) – Most houses on the site are now occupied and the developer expects to have completed the site by the end of 2017.
+- Barrow Road/Walnut Meadow (73 houses) – All the houses on the site are now occupied and the developer expects to have completed the site by late summer 2018

 - South of High Street Site (140 houses).
 Work on site has now started with earth moving to establish the estate roads.
-The site office is now open and the show houses are being constructed and will be open by the year end.
+The site office is now open and the show houses are now open.

 - Manor Farm (57 houses).
 Construction started in August 2017 with the construction of the site entrance, clearing and levelling of the site.
 Archaeological investigations on the site are now complete

 - Halls Close.
 The developers – Blue Cedar – have now submitted their detailed planning application to VWHDC.
 They already have outline planning permission for up to 28 houses on the site, with road access via Halls Close.
 Their latest plans suggest that they will build 22 houses